-- Get the discussion going with a question.
-Ask the students to estimate the largest size letters that a person could write their name (in the sand, for example, or in corn field)?
-How would they do it?
+- Start a class discussion by asking a few questions: What do you think is the largest size letters that a person could write their name?
+Such as in the sand or in a corn field.
+Make an estimate.
+And, how would they do it?
 What objects would they use?

-- Pass out the worksheet for students to use with the activity.
-To tie into geometry concepts, assign students different types of triangles — acute, right or obtuse — that they have to trace with their GPS receiver in the space indicated on the worksheet.
-They should keep it simple (straight lines are much easier to follow than curves).
+- Hand out the worksheet.
+To tie into geometry concepts, assign students different types of triangles—acute, right or obtuse—to trace with their GPS receivers in the space indicated on the worksheet.
+Advise them to keep it simple; straight lines are much easier to follow than curves.

-- Students should then orient their paper in the direction of either an open field or playground where the activity will be conducted.
-They should determine the heading or direction of each line segment in their picture.
+- Direct students to orient their papers in the direction of the outdoor area where the activity will be conducted.
+Have them determine the heading or direction of each line segment in their picture.

-- Have students pick a scale to map their picture to a distance they will walk in the field.
+- Have students pick a scale to map their pictures to a distance they will walk in the field.
 Think about how big it has to be for the handheld GPS to be accurate enough to use.
-They may have to try a couple of different line lengths to determine what works best.
+They may need to try a few different line lengths to determine what works best.

-- Students should start at the beginning of their picture and mark the starting waypoint.
+- Direct students to start at the beginning of their pictures and mark the starting waypoints.

-- Tell them to head in the direction indicated by their picture for the distance they want.
-They should enter additional waypoints at each turn, mapping out their picture.
+- Suggest that they head in the direction indicated by their pictures for the distance they want.
+Then enter additional waypoints at each turn, mapping out the picture.

-- Tell the students that when they are done, they should be able to see their picture on the receiver's map display.
-Have them critique their picture: how does it look?
+- Tell the students are done, they should be able to see their picture on the receiver's map display.
+Have them critique their pictures.
+How does it look?
 How well do the edges and corners meet?

-- Ask the student to put their waypoints together in a route and try to retrace their picture.
+- Direct students to put their waypoints together in a route and try to retrace their pictures.
 Did it work?

-- After the activity, run the post-activity voting assessment with the students as described in the Assessment / Evaluation section.
+- To conclude the activity, conduct the post-activity voting assessment as described in the Assessment section.

 Activity Embedded Assessment

-Worksheet: Have the students complete the activity worksheet; if time permits, review their answers to gauge their mastery of the subject.
+Worksheet: Have students complete the GPS Art Worksheet.
+Review their answers to gauge their mastery of the subject.

-Problem Solving: Have the students engage in open discussion to suggest solutions to questions/problems.
+Problem Solving: Have students engage in open discussion to suggest solutions to questions/problems.
+For example:

-- What scale did students use to map their picture?
+- What scale did you use to map your picture?
 Was the scale large or small?
 Why?

 ContributorsMatt Lundberg; Penny Axelrad; Janet Yowell; Malinda Schaefer Zarske